Dr. Jennifer Ashton

 Before joining ABC News, Ashton was the senior medical correspondent for CBS News and appeared on “The Early Show” and “CBS Evening News.”
 In 2010, she traveled to Haiti with a medical team, treating victims of the earthquake for eight days and shared her experiences on CBS News.
 She was also a co-host on the syndicated talk show “The Doctors” for three years and a regular expert guest on “The Dr. Oz Show,” and has appeared on TLC and PBS.
 She has delivered over 1,500 babies and treated thousands of patients of all ages.

-Dr. Ashton’s works have been recognized by the American Heart Association for her work as a women’s health advocate, The Girl Scouts, The OctoberWoman Foundation for Breast Cancer Awareness, the Policemen’s Benevolent Association Medal of Honor for providing
+Ashton has been recognized by the American Heart Association for her work as a women’s health advocate with their GoRed for Women Award as well as their 2023 Women Changing the World Award, the Ellie Fund for Breast Cancer Support, The Girl Scouts, The OctoberWoman Foundation for Breast Cancer Awareness, the Policemen’s Benevolent Association Medal of Honor for providing

-nutrition.
-Dr. Ashton received her medical degree from Columbia University, College of Physicians and Surgeons, and her post-graduate training in women’s health and surgery at St. Luke’s-Roosevelt Hospital Center in New York City.
+She is double board-certified in ob-gyn and obesity medicine and has a master’s degree in nutrition.
+Ashton received her medical degree from Columbia University, College of Physicians and Surgeons, and her post-graduate training in women’s health and surgery at St. Luke’s-Roosevelt Hospital Center/Mount Sinai West in New York City.